 Healthcare will always be an ever-changing, ever-growing industry.
 In the past, healthcare was volume-based and now, it’s value-based.
 Patients expect their provider to be continuously engaged and involved in their long term health and outcomes.
 Patients are becoming more knowledgeable about their own health and providers must stay adjust the way in which they interact with their patients.

 Healthcare marketing is a gateway to the value-based care mentioned previously.
-This is done by education patients, providing customer service, and opportunities to engage with healthcare professionals that were never previously available.
+This is done by patient education, providing customer service, and opportunities to engage with healthcare professionals that were never previously available.
 This enables healthcare providers to work alongside patients to achieve better health outcomes while bringing in more revenue for the healthcare system.

-Four major technology platforms are needed for healthcare professionals to be successful in healthcare marketing.
+Four major technology platforms are needed for healthcare professionals to be successful in healthcare digital marketing:

-- Healthcare Customer Relations Management (HCRM)- a healthcare customer relations management system basically integrates the patient data from a range of sources to launch and optimize and measure metrics for healthcare marketing campaigns
+Healthcare Customer Relations Management (HCRM) basically integrates the patient data from a range of sources to launch and optimize and measure metrics for healthcare marketing campaigns

-- Content Management System (CMS)- this platform streamlines, as well as classifies healthcare marketing content.
+Content Management System (CMS) streamlines, as well as classifies healthcare marketing content.
 It integrates with healthcare customer relations management to make sure content is aligned with branding guidelines of the healthcare professionals using it.
 CMS also gives the ability to set a plan for content repurposing to help distribute content efficiently.

-- Marketing Automation- this allows healthcare marketers to distribute the right content to the right patient at the right time.
+Marketing Automation allows healthcare marketers to distribute the right content to the right patient at the right time.
 This platform has the ability to leverage the data given through HCRM to ensure that content is aligned with each individual’s personal buyer’s journey.
 Because of this, the triggers are stage-driven and based on the potential patient’s online action.

-- Engagement Center- this is an optimized call or messaging center that uses HCRM data to show the call representatives who is on the other end of the line and what all actions that person has taken.
+Engagement Center is an optimized call or messaging center that uses HCRM data to show the call representatives who is on the other end of the line and what all actions that person has taken.
 Because of this, the representatives are armed with all the information they need to quickly build relationships and craft conversations to continue to guide customers through the healthcare system.